-Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property, building our discovery platform, including our proprietary compound library and new target discovery engine, identifying kinase drug targets and potential drug candidates, producing drug substance and drug product material for use in pre-clinical studies and clinical trials, conducting pre-clinical studies, including GLP toxicology studies and commencing clinical development activities.
+Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property, building our discovery platform, including our proprietary compound library and new target discovery engine, identifying kinase drug targets and potential drug candidates, producing drug substance and drug product material for use in pre-clinical studies and clinical trials, conducting pre-clinical studies and commencing clinical development and pre-commercial activities.
 We do not have any drugs approved for sale and have not generated any revenue from drug sales.

 To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred stock, collaborations and a debt financing.
-Through September 30, 2017, we have received an aggregate of \$731.3 million from such transactions, including \$542.4 million in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016 and April 2017 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million of upfront and milestone payments from Alexion, a \$45.0 million upfront payment from Roche and \$10.0 million in gross proceeds from the debt financing.
-As a result of the termination of the Alexion agreement, which was effective October 24, 2017, we will not be entitled to receive payment from Alexion for any additional milestones.
+Through March 31, 2018, we have received an aggregate of \$1.1 billion from such transactions, including \$887.4 million in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016, April 2017 and December 2017 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million of upfront and milestone payments under our former collaboration with Alexion Pharma Holding, or Alexion, a \$45.0 million upfront payment under our existing collaboration with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc., which we refer to collectively as Roche, and \$10.0 million in gross proceeds from the debt financing.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$99.1 million for the nine months ended September 30, 2017 and \$72.5 million, \$52.8 million and \$40.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-As of September 30, 2017, we had an accumulated deficit of \$306.6 million.
+Our net losses were \$56.5 million for the three months ended March 31, 2018 and \$148.1 million, \$72.5 million and \$52.8 million for the years ended December 31, 2017, 2016 and 2015.
+As of March 31, 2018, we had an accumulated deficit of \$417.5 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, particularly as we: